kerimoyle/libcellml-tutorials/tutorials/tutorial8/tutorial8_py.rst

 Step 2: Parse the membrane model
 ================================
-Parsing and importing can - in certain cases - result in the same situtation (an instantiated model), but the have very different philisophies behind them.
+Parsing and importing can - in certain cases - result in the same situation (an instantiated model), but the have very different philosophies behind them.
 You can read more about that under the link below.

 .. include:: asides/import_vs_parse.rst